 Posted On: February 11, 2016

 Flowers come in red, yellow, orange, and pinks.
 Many are fragrant.
-The leaves and bark of the North American Witch-hazel Hamamelis virginiana may be used to produce an astringent, also referred to as witch hazel, and is used medicinally.
+The leaves and bark of the North American witch hazel Hamamelis virginiana may be used to produce the astringent witch hazel, which is used medicinally.
 This plant extract was widely used for medicinal purposes by American Indians and continues to be an ingredient in a variety of commercial healthcare products.

-This fall, our garden staff planted twelve new varieties of Witch-hazel in the Park, adding to the six existing varieties that are already present in the Park.
-The newly planted Witch-hazels may be small now, but they are the beginning of what will be a robust collection of Witch-Hazel in Madison Square Park.
+Last fall, our garden staff planted twelve new varieties of witch hazel in the Park, adding to the six existing varieties that are already present in the Park.